 - Have ingredients prepped ahead of time, when possible.
 I like to chop up a bunch of bananas and keep the in an airtight container in the freezer so they're always ready to go for a smoothie.
 You can also keep leftover coffee on standby.

 - Make coffee ice!
-Instead of freezing water, you can freeze your coffee instead to up the flavor and much needed caffeine.
+Instead of freezing water, you can freeze your coffee in an ice cube tray to up the flavor and much needed caffeine.

 - Make it extra creamy.
 I love a thick, creamy smoothie.
 Adding something like half an avocado will make the smoothie creamy and also add some essential nutrients to your smoothie.
 Don't worry, you won't be able to taste the avocado!

-- Start off slow.
+- Start off slow, even if you are using a high-speed blender.
 For the best smoothies, you want to start on the lowest speed and gradually work your way up until you see a vortex in the middle of the mixture.
 That is when you know everything is getting blended up to a creamy consistency.

 - 1 sliced frozen banana

 - 1 tablespoon cocoa powder